WebexSamples/webex-ai-agents/AI_CookBook/docs/prompt-design.md

     - [Hybrid Control Model](#1-hybrid-control-model)

 # Prompt Engineering for AI Agents

-Prompt engineering is the practice of designing clear and effective instructions, written in human language, that guide how an AI Agent should behave.
+Prompt engineering is the practice of designing clear and effective instructions, written in natural language, that guide how an AI Agent should behave.

-This represents an important shift in system design: instead of relying only on traditional programming languages, behavior can now be influenced through natural language instructions.
+This represents an important shift in system design.
+Instead of relying solely on traditional programming languages, AI Agent behavior can now be influenced through carefully designed natural-language instructions.

-Well-designed prompts can strongly improve tone, consistency, reasoning quality, and the overall user experience.
+Well-designed prompts can significantly improve tone, consistency, reasoning quality, and the overall user experience.

 ## Good Practices for Natural-Language Prompts

-When prompts are written in human language, clarity becomes essential.
+When prompts are written in natural language, clarity becomes essential.
 Ambiguous or overly generic instructions often lead to inconsistent behavior.

-Effective prompts usually include:
+Effective prompts typically include:

 - **Clear objective**
   Explain what the agent is expected to achieve.

 - **Expected behavior**
-  Define tone, style, priorities, or boundaries.
+  Define the desired tone, style, priorities, or boundaries.

 - **Context**
   Provide relevant background information.